-Soft contact lenses have an expiration date.
-Contact lenses can be soft or hard, and they are produced for extended or disposable use.
-Most soft contact lenses usually expire around four years from the date they were packaged.
+Soft contact lenses have an expiration date, usually around four years from the date they were packaged.
+Contact prescriptions also expire.

-Your state usually sets the expiration date for your contact lenses prescription.
-This may require renewal between one to four years.
-If your state has not indicated a prescription expiration date, your order will expire less than one year following the prescription’s issue date.
+Your state usually sets the expiration date for your contact lens prescription.
+If your state has not indicated a prescription expiration date, it will expire in one year.
 This rule is set by federal regulation.

 Types of Contacts & Their Expiration Dates

-There are different types of contact lenses that fix different vision problems:
+Different types of contact lenses fix different vision problems:

-Soft Contact Lenses.
-Soft contact lenses are produced from soft and flexible plastics.
+Soft contact lenses are produced from silicone hydrogels.
 These materials allow oxygen to reach the cornea.
-Soft contact lenses are easy to adjust to and are more comfortable to wear than rigid gas permeable lenses.
-Daily disposable soft contact lenses are usually worn daily and are disposed of after each use.
+Soft contact lenses are easy to adjust to and comfortable.

-Improper lens and eye care and ignoring expiration dates are the two primary causes of eye infections linked to contact lens use.
+Improper lenses and ignoring expiration dates are the two primary causes of eye infections linked to contact lens use.
 Poor contact lens hygiene is a considerable risk factor for eye health.